Kuldeepsinh-Vaghela/Spotify-Etl-Pipeline/Readme.md

 # Spotify ETL Pipeline with AWS and Snowflake

 ## 📌 Project Overview
 This project is designed to automate the extraction, transformation, and loading (ETL) of music data from the Spotify API into a Snowflake data warehouse using AWS services.
 The goal is to enable scalable, automated analytics on Spotify track and album data.
+For a detailed walkthrough of the project, check out my [Medium article](https://medium.com/@KuldeepsinhVaghela/building-a-real-time-spotify-etl-pipeline-with-aws-and-snowflake-d7b360157097).

 ## 🧱 Architecture Overview
 The ETL pipeline is built using the following components: